SPRINGFIELD — Sen. Jason Barickman, R-Bloomington, became the only Republican senator to vote yes on the same-sex marriage bill Feb. 14.

 The Defense of Marriage Act makes same-sex marriages moot on a federal level.
 Former President Bill Clinton signed DOMA into law in 1996.
 However, President Barack Obama said during an ABC News interview that he will support same-sex marriage.

-Page 2 of 2 - “At a certain point I’ve just concluded that for me, personally, it is important for me to go ahead and affirm that I think same-sex couples should be able to get married,” Obama said.
+“At a certain point I’ve just concluded that for me, personally, it is important for me to go ahead and affirm that I think same-sex couples should be able to get married,” Obama said.

 Illinois residents also experienced a change of heart over time.
 A Paul Simon Public Policy Institute poll — of Southern Illinois University Carbondale — showed that support of same-sex marriage went from 33.6 percent of Illinoisans in 2010 to 45.5 percent as of Feb.
 14. The institute released these findings shortly before the Illinois Senate vote occurred.